Sign in

 Ask Fintool Equity Research AI

-Michael Ha's questions to Astrana Health Inc (ASTH) leadership • Q2 2025
+Michael Ha's questions to Astrana Health (ASTH) leadership • Q2 2025

 Question

-Michael Ha inquired about the performance of the recently closed Prospect Health acquisition, potential synergy upside, and future capital deployment priorities.
-He also asked for a worst-case scenario analysis of the impact from Medicaid and exchange policy changes on the company's 2027 EBITDA target.
+Michael Ha inquired about the financial performance of the newly acquired Prospect Health, the potential for synergy upside, and future capital deployment priorities, particularly regarding M&A. He also asked for a worst-case scenario analysis of headwinds from Medicaid and exchange policy changes on the company's 2027 EBITDA target.

 Answer

-President & CEO Brandon Sim confirmed Prospect's strong first-half performance was in line with expectations.
-He reiterated the $12-15 million synergy target over 12-18 months but noted potential upside.
-Sim stated that large-scale M&A is paused until the net leverage ratio is below 2.5x.
-Regarding policy headwinds, he framed the Medicaid impact as manageable, estimating a potential $10-15 million EBITDA headwind in a hyper-conservative scenario, which would not derail the 2027 target.
+President & CEO Brandon Sim confirmed that Prospect performed in line with expectations in the first half of the year and reiterated the $12-15 million synergy target over 12-18 months, noting potential for upside.
+He stated that large-scale M&A will be paused until the net leverage ratio is below 2.5x.
+Regarding policy headwinds, Sim described them as manageable, estimating a conservative Medicaid enrollment decline would impact EBITDA by only $10-15 million, which would not derail long-term targets.

 Ask Fintool Equity Research AI

-Michael Ha's questions to Alignment Healthcare Inc (ALHC) leadership
+Michael Ha's questions to Alignment Healthcare (ALHC) leadership

-Michael Ha's questions to Alignment Healthcare Inc (ALHC) leadership • Q2 2025
+Michael Ha's questions to Alignment Healthcare (ALHC) leadership • Q2 2025

 Question